venura9/jekyll-TeXt-theme/_posts/2020-06-27-developing-my-first-github-action.md

 ## Setup

-You need only a few things as a part of the repository;
+To make 'GitHub Actions' ready, you need to tick off few things as a part of your github repository;

 1. A `LICENSE` - A license that permits others to use the action.
 I've gone wit MIT